Los Olivos District

-Los Olivos is a district of the Lima Province in Peru.
-Is a District of the Cono Norte area in the city of Lima.
+Los Olivos is a district of the Lima Province in Peru, in the Cono Norte area in the city of Lima.

 History

 In the Viceroyalty and early years of the republic, it was part of the great territory of Carabayllo.

 In the mid-16th century, when the encomienda system failed, the Lima Cabildo granted land to Nicolás de Ribera in the Chillón Valley and to Francisco de Ampuero in Chuquitanta.
-By the 17th century, near these properties, the haciendas of El Naranjal, Pro, Infantas and Aznapuquio were established.
+By the 17th century, near these properties, the haciendas of El Naranjal, Pro, Infantas, and Aznapuquio were established.

-The first efforts to create a new district date back to 1970, when a group of neighbors from El Trébol and Sol de Oro Urbanization came together to form the "Rosa de América" Management Committee.
-On February 4, 1977 a new committee with greater scope was created.
+The first efforts to create a new district date back to 1970, when a group of neighbors from El Trébol and Sol de Oro Urbanization came together to form the " Rosa de América" Management Committee.
+On February 4, 1977, a new committee with greater scope was created.

 The district was officially established on April 6, 1989, when it separated from San Martín de Porres.

 The main reason for the separation was the abandonment of these residential developments by the Municipality of San Martín de Porres.